-Q: Does my separation or divorce have to be finalized when I apply?
+Q: Does my divorce have to be finalized when I apply?

-A: Your separation or divorce does not need to be finalized when you apply for the lottery but it must be finalized before you reserve a home.
-You will not be allowed to purchase an affordable home until your separation or divorce is complete because the terms specifying the allocation of assets and custody of children must be finalized so that your income and asset eligibility can be accurately reviewed.
-If you have only filed for separation when it comes time to purchase an affordable home and you haven't finalized your divorce, you will not be allowed to purchase a home at that time.
-Therefore, you may try to expedite all divorce/separation hearings as your divorce/separation will need to be finalized in the next few months.
+A: Your divorce does not need to be finalized when you apply for the lottery, but it must be finalized before you reserve a home.
+You will not be allowed to purchase an affordable home until your divorce is complete because the terms specifying the allocation of assets and custody of children must be finalized so that your income and asset eligibility can be accurately reviewed.
+If you have only filed for divorce when it comes time to purchase an affordable home and you haven't finalized your divorce, you will not be allowed to reserve a home at that time.
+Therefore, you should try to expedite all divorce hearings as your divorce will need to be finalized in the next few months.